Family & Consumer Sciences

 - Appreciating human worth and accepting responsibility for one's actions and success in family and work life.

-- Equipment Resource Guide for Family and Consumer Sciences education – see Equipment for CTE Programs
+- Administrative Planning Guide for Family and Consumer Sciences

 - Industry Credentialing